whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

-# Rating Porn, Foreign Language, Did Not Load, and Upsetting-Offensive Results
+# Rating Porn, Foreign Language, Did Not Load, and Upsetting‑Offensive Results

-You will assign **Porn**, **Foreign Language**, **Did Not Load**, and **Upsetting-Offensive** flags to result blocks when appropriate.
-Some rating tasks may ask you to identify **Not-for-Everyone** results.
+You will assign **Porn**, **Foreign Language**, **Did Not Load**, and **Upsetting‑Offensive** flags to result blocks when appropriate.
+Some rating tasks may ask you to identify **Not‑for‑Everyone** results.
 All flags are query-independent, meaning that they do not depend on the query.
 Here is a screenshot of the flags:

 ![rating flags](../images/img564.jpg)